 He oversaw the first five editions, handing over the Trophy for the final time to Germany’s Fritz Walter in 1954 – the same month in which he ended his long and celebrated reign as FIFA President.
 Recognition of his role in the tournament’s development had come eight years earlier, when that Trophy - which Rimet carried in his bag to Uruguay in 1930 - was renamed in his honour.

 It was a fitting tribute to a man who had commissioned sculptor Abel Lafleur to create the prize, noting - again with remarkable foresight - that gold should be used to symbolise the World Cup “becoming the world's greatest sports event”.

-The Jules Rimet Trophy was stolen in Brazil in 1983 and never recovered, but its original base was miraculously located just five years ago.
+*Did you know? *The Jules Rimet Trophy was stolen in Brazil in 1983 and never recovered, but its original base was miraculously located just five years ago.
 It was found tucked away unnoticed on a shelf in the FIFA archive six decades after being lost, and is now proudly displayed at the FIFA World Football Museum in Zurich.